radiantlogic-v8/documentation-eoc/documentation/login/authentication.md

      * The discovery URL is the endpoint from which the OIDC provider's metadata is retrieved.
 This URL typically ends with /.well-known/openid-configuration (e.g., https://example.com/.well-known/openid-configuration).
 This URL provides essential information like the authorization and token endpoints, supported scopes, and other configuration details.
 This field does not apply for Github.

   4. REDIRECT URL
      * This is the URL to which the OIDC provider will redirect users to, after successful authentication.
-It must match one of the redirect URIs registered in the OIDC provider's settings (e.g., https://yourapp.com/callback).

   5. AUTHORIZATION ENDPOINT URL
      * This is the endpoint the client will use to initiate the OAuth2 authorization code flow.
 It typically looks like https://example.com/authorize.